cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return (group_commitment, z)
 ~~~

 The output from the aggregation step is the output signature (R, z).
-For every FROST ciphersuite
+The canonical encoding
-specified in {{ciphersuites}}, this signature is encoded using the format in {{sig-encoding}}.
+of this signature is specified in {{ciphersuites}}.

 The Coordinator SHOULD verify this signature using the group public key before publishing or
 releasing the signature.
 Signature verification is as specified for the corresponding